jricher/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 # Introduction

+This changes things.
+Maybe everything.
+But at least things.

 This protocol allows a piece of software, the resource client, to request delegated authorization to resource servers and to request direct information.
 This delegation is facilitated by an authorization server usually on